 How many centimeters are in a meter?
 How many inches are in a foot?
 These fundamentals may seem like second nature to an adult, but to children these important ideas might seem like a foreign language.
 It's important to make measurement a familiar concept to your child because he will be encountering units of measurement every time he deals with time, money, rulers, and scales (just to name a few examples).
 By applying measurement to real-life situations, you will make the concept easier to comprehend and provide your child with strong motivation to master it.

 What You Do:

 - Talk about different objects around the house and how they are similar and different from one another.
 Ask him to compare objects in terms of size.
-Is the refridgerator wider than the washing machine?
+Is the refrigerator wider than the washing machine?
 Are the chairs shorter than the dresser?

 - Discuss the different ways of measuring things with your child.
 Width, height, and length are just a few of the measurement types you may want to introduce.

 - Ask your child why he thinks it may be important to measure things.
 Brainstorm different situations where taking measurement might be useful.

 - Have your child use a ruler or tape measure to measure different items around the house.

 - Help your child make a record of the household objects he has measured.

 Use these key words when discussing measurement with your child: